2004seraph/SteamFinder/README.md

 ## Important Information

 Use responsibly and legally in your country.
-A general rule of thumb is if it's not your network, it's not your right to sniff.
+A good rule of thumb is if it's not your network, it's not your right to poke/mess around with it.
+Rights and responsibilities can be found in the [License](LICENSE).

-This software has no warranty, and I am in no way responsible for what you may do with tool.